Smarter business insurance

 Yes, but usually via two different sections.

-• Loss of Documents: Covers the cost to manually redraw or reconstitute your designs if physical files are destroyed (e.g., fire or theft).
+Loss of Documents: Covers the cost to manually redraw or reconstitute your designs if physical files are destroyed (e.g., fire or theft).

-• Cyber Extension: Standard policies often exclude digital attacks.
+Cyber Extension: Standard policies often exclude digital attacks.
 Tank can add Cyber Insurance to cover the costs of data recovery, ransomware negotiation, and system restoration if your server or BIM models are wiped by a virus.

 Absolutely.
-Standard policies often have "Automotive" or "Software" exclusions that leave you exposed.
+Standard policies often have 'Automotive' or 'Software' exclusions that leave you exposed.
 EV design is more than just cabling; it involves Load Management Systems (LMS), OCPP software protocols, and strict government grant requirements.
-Tank ensures your policy wording specifically covers these "smart" technologies and compliance with AS/NZS 3000:2018 Amendment 2.
+Tank ensures your policy wording specifically covers these 'smart' technologies and compliance with AS/NZS 3000:2018 Amendment 2.

 Standard policies typically exclude JVs.
 You need a specific Joint Venture Extension to cover your liability.
 Be careful: standard annual policies often limit cover to your proportion of the liability (e.g., 50%).
 To avoid being left carrying the partner's share of a claim (Joint & Several Liability), we often recommend a Single Project PI policy that insures the whole consortium.

 Yes, immediately.
 Most standard Electrical Engineering policies have a strict exclusion or cap for work above 33 kV.
-If you work on zone substations (66 kV / 132 kV) or transmission lines, we need to access specialized Energy Underwriters to ensure you are protected.
+If you work on zone substations (66 kV / 132 kV) or transmission lines, we need to access specialised Energy Underwriters to ensure you are protected.

 Yes, provided the revisions were due to a professional error (negligence) and not just slow work.
-Your policy has two powerful weapons here: Mitigation Costs (The insurer can pay the costs to rectify the design immediately to prevent the delay from getting worse) and Defence Costs (If the client sues for the delay damages, the policy pays your legal fees to defend the claim).
+Your policy has two powerful weapons here: